 You can replace bacon with ham, sausage, veggies, etc., or just use a combination of them all.

-For a more deep cheesy flavor, you can substitute Kalleh grated parmesan cheese for Gouda cheese in the recipe.
+For a more deep cheesy flavor, you can use grated Parmesan cheese instead of Gouda in the recipe.

 If you don’t like using meaty items, just easily omit the meat and replace it with sautéed vegetables like onions, bell peppers, and mushrooms.